Consistency on LinkedIn is no longer optional!

 It doesn’t have to feel like a full-time job to maintain consistency on LinkedIn.

-You now have the freedom to plan ahead, save time, and maintain the efficacy of your content strategy with LinkedIn’s built-in scheduler and a range of third-party tools, both free and paid.
+You now have the freedom to plan ahead, save time, and maintain the efficacy of your content strategy with LinkedIn’s built-in scheduler and a range of LinkedIn automation tools, both free and paid.

 Keep in mind that scheduling is only a tool; the true magic occurs when the right people are exposed to your content at the right moment.